-ST MARYS (LINDSAY AND LONDONDERRY ELECTORATES)

-Cook Park Sports Precinct Redevelopment

-Key projects within the precinct development include:

-- Provide new changerooms, accessible amenities, storage, and upgrades to the existing grandstand facilities at George Churchward Pavilion to better accommodate current football users and fulfil inclusive state sporting facility guidelines. - Improve the quality and capacity of 3 football fields (turf and synthetic), provide additional car parking spaces, walking circuit with pedestrian lighting, additional tree planting and landscaping.

-Federal Government funding of \$8.5M currently being confirmed - awaiting funding agreement.
-3-4 years

-\$19.12M Successful WestInvest application

-Active transport link connecting North St Marys to the town centre

-Provision of an unpaid cross-rail connection either in the form of a bridge with ramps/ bicycle escalators or an underpass to connect North St Marys to the St Marys town centre and the new Metro station.
-The cross-rail link should be located on the alignment of Queen Street and Forrester Road and designed and delivered so that users are not required to dismount.
+ST MARYS (LINDSAY AND LONDONDERRY ELECTORATES) Active Transport Link Connecting North St Marys to the Town Centre Provision of an unpaid cross-rail connection either in the form of a bridge with ramps/bicycle escalators or an underpass to connect North St Marys to the St Marys Town Centre and the new Metro station.
+The cross-rail link should be located on the alignment of Queen Street and Forrester Road and designed and delivered so that users are not required to dismount. \$8M to formalise fund and deliver a seamless north- south cross-rail connection for small light- weight vehicles (micro mobility) such as bicycles, e-bikes, electric scooters, electric skateboards and mobility scooters.
 It should be designed for people from all walks of life and level of fitness - old, young, adult, children.
 The overbridge should be designed so that pedestrians and micro mobility users are separated from Train/Metro commuter users.
-It should achieve high-quality design and place-making outcomes and be designed to terminate the vistas on Queen Street.

-\$8M to formalise fund and deliver a seamless north-south cross-rail connection for small light-weight vehicles (micro mobility) such as bicycles, e-bikes, electric scooters, electric skateboards and mobility scooters.

-\$1M for a pedestrian/cycle path and green grid link through the employment land at North St Marys, linking Debrincat Ave, Glossop Street and Harris Street.

-Green Grid Strategy Priority Project 7.14 - The Kingsway streetscape improvements, active transport link and South Creek Bridge

-Provide an improved connection and safer link for pedestrians and cyclists accessing The Kingsway Fields from St Marys station/town centre in the east or from Werrington in the west.
-It includes a shared path and planting to car spaces from Charles Hackett Drive to Werrington Road and a new pedestrian and cycle bridge crossing of South Creek.
+It should achieve high-quality design and place-making outcomes and be designed to terminate the vistas on Queen Street. \$1M for a pedestrian/ bike path and green grid link through the employment land at North St Marys, linking Debrincat Ave, Glossop Street and Harris Street Green Grid Strategy Priority Project 7.14 - The Kingsway streetscape improvements, active transport path with bridge access link over South Creek Provide an improved connection and safer link for pedestrians and bike riders accessing The Kingsway Fields from St Marys station/town centre in the east or from Werrington in the west.
+It includes a shared path and planting to car spaces from Charles Hackett Drive to Werrington Road and a new pedestrian and cycle bridge crossing of South Creek. \$6.3M The 'Dirty' Arts Incubator A welcoming and accessible creative arts centre would offer supervised workshop studio spaces and courses in a range of visual arts and crafts, including ceramics, textiles (dyeing, screen printing, leather work), woodwork, metal work, painting.

-\$6.3M

-The 'Dirty' Arts Incubator'

-A welcoming and accessible creative arts centre would offer supervised workshop studio spaces and courses in a range of visual arts and crafts, including ceramics, textiles (dyeing, screen printing, leather work), woodwork, metal work, painting.
 The Centre would support skilled artisans to develop and deliver their projects, as well as running a range of courses for interested beginners to develop their creative skills, explore different artforms, and be inspired by watching professional artists and others create work.
-The centre is "dirty" because the art and craft forms available may be messy, dirty, loud, large in scale, or require access to loading bays, and are therefore suitable to be located in light or general industrial areas close to train stations, such as Emu Plains or North St Marys.

-\$12.5M funding for a dirty arts incubator space in either North St Marys or Emu Plains, close to the train station - factory units could turn into workshop spaces for creatives along with some start-up operational and programming funds
+The centre is "dirty" because the art and craft forms available may be messy, dirty, loud, large in scale, or require access to loading bays, and are therefore suitable to be located in light or general industrial areas close to train stations, such as Emu Plains or North St Marys. \$12.5M funding for a dirty arts incubator space in either North St Marys or Emu Plains, close to the train station - factory units could turn into workshop spaces for creatives along with some start- up operational and programming funds Glossop Street Green Boulevard Provision of a 'green boulevard' on Glossop Street, including active transport link, pedestrian and bicycle bridge and tree planting.
+This project aims to transform Glossop Street into a green boulevard and active transport link, thus offering a shaded and pleasant path to the local residents and workers of North St Marys.
+The project seeks to preserve the existing median strip planting, widen the bridge across the rail corridor (or provide a separated bridge for small light-weight vehicles), provide a separated cycleway away from heavy traffic, and plant trees to improve the amenity of this road and encourage active travel use in the area. \$3M for provision of a green boulevard on Glossop Street, including active transport link, pedestrian and bicycle bridge and tree planting